 PGP used to be known as Symphysis Pubis Dysfunction (SPD) but this title implies that it affects only the symphysis pubis joint at the front, which is not true, as any or all of the three pelvic joints can be affected, and commonly the two sacroiliac joints at the back of the pelvis are the cause.For information about how to treat PGP, please click here.

-It is recognised that PGP can also have a big impact on how you feel emotionally, because coping with the physical challenges of day-to-day life can be difficult and leave you feeling low and isolated.
+PGP can also have a big impact on how you feel emotionally, because coping with the physical challenges of day-to-day life can be difficult and leave you feeling low and isolated.
 One of the problems is that there is nothing to ‘see’ with PGP – you aren’t wearing a plaster cast and pain is not visible to others.
 Often, women feel cheated because they expect to be blooming and enjoying their pregnancy but, in fact, are struggling because they are experiencing pain that no-one can see.
 This can be compounded if you have other children at home already, and you are struggling to care for them too.
 See our Emotional impact of PGP section for more information.

 For tips about how to manage day-to-day life, please click here.